Starting remote lessons? Here are a few things to consider before you begin:

 2. Know which lessons are Remote and which ones are in person

 If you do both, you may get confused so make sure you have this clearly written down.
 Better Practice makes this easy for you by designating lessons on your schedule as “Remote”.
 When you set or edit the lesson times, select that it is a remote lesson.
-Your conference id will appear on your student’s screen to make it easy for them to dial-in.
+The conference id will then appear on your student’s screen to make it easy for them to dial-in.

 3. Set Up Ground Rules